percona/k8spsmdb-docs/docs/backups-encryption.md

 S3-compatible storages different from AWS KMS (the feature was tested with the [AWS  :octicons-link-external-16:](https://aws.amazon.com/) and [MinIO  :octicons-link-external-16:](https://min.io/) storages).

-To use the server-side encryption wit locally-stored keys, specify your encryption key and other needed options:
+To use the server-side encryption with locally-stored keys, specify your encryption key and other needed options:

 === "with encryption key in Custom Resource"